leoreeves/script-collection/README.md

 # Code Playground

-A collection of scripts I've made in a variety of languages.
+A collection of scripts I've made, using a variety of languages.